YashwanthReddy27/MLOps_Grp_6/researchAI/k8s/readme.md

 5. Copies new DAGs from repo onto Cloud Composer bucket DAG folder
 6. Moves to DVC tracked location on repo and fetches existing data/log files from remote
 7. Copies Cloud Composer bucket's data/log files into DVC tracked folders
-8. DVC index the new data and logs into remote by updating `data.dvc` and `logs.dvc` files
+8. DVC indexes the new data and logs into remote by updating `data.dvc` and `logs.dvc` files
 9. Commits new `.dvc` files to repo on GitHub

 ### Data Pipeline Flow Diagram